Jay Leno: Criticism

 Leno has faced criticism for his perceived role in the 2010 Tonight Show conflict.
 Critics have cited a 2004 Tonight Show clip where Leno said he would allow O'Brien to take over without incident.
 At the time, Leno said he did not want O'Brien to leave for a competing network, adding, "I'll be 59 when [the switch occurs].
 That's five years from now.
 There's really only one person who could have done this into his 60s, and that was Johnny Carson; I think it's fair to say I'm no Johnny Carson."
 Leno also described The Tonight Show as a dynasty, saying, "You hold it and hand it off to the next person.
 And I don't want to see all the fighting."
 At the end of the segment, he said, "Conan, it's yours!
 See you in five years, buddy!"

 Jimmy Kimmel discussed his appearance on Leno's show during an interview with Marc Maron for the latter's podcast in 2012.
 Kimmel stated that he felt O'Brien was not given a proper chance, but that he was also motivated by his own history with Leno.
 According to Kimmel, Leno had some years prior been in serious discussions with ABC about the possibility of jumping ship from NBC.
-During this period, Leno initiated a friendship with Kimmel, wanting to ensure that they would be on good terms if the move was made.
-(Under that scenario, Leno would have taken Kimmel's time slot and become his lead-in.)
+During this period, Leno initiated a friendship with Kimmel, wanting to ensure that they would be on good terms if the move was made (under that scenario, Leno would have taken Kimmel's time slot and become his lead-in).
 However, after Leno made the arrangement to remain at NBC, "those conversations were gone", according to Kimmel.
 Realizing that Leno's relationship with him had been artificial, Kimmel felt "worked over", reasoning that Leno was using the ABC discussions as a bargaining tactic to try to get his old job back.

 Leno has also been criticized for the perceived change in the content of his monologues from his previous stand-up material.
 Actor and comedian Patton Oswalt was among the celebrities who openly voiced disappointment with Leno, saying, "Comedians who don't like Jay Leno now, and I'm one of them, we're not like, 'Jay Leno sucks'; it's that we're so hurt and disappointed that one of the best comedians of our generation ... willfully has shut the switch off."

-In August 2020, Leno faced criticism for expressing support for Ellen DeGeneres despite a workplace investigation into toxic behavior and sexual misconduct and harassment claims against producers of The Ellen DeGeneres Show.
+In August 2020, Leno faced criticism in the media for expressing support for Ellen DeGeneres despite a workplace investigation into toxic behavior and sexual misconduct and harassment claims against producers of The Ellen DeGeneres Show.